martienssenlab/maize-code/README.md

 `export mc_dir="${HOME}/data/Scripts/MaizeCode/"` with\
 `export mc_dir="${HOME}/YOUR/PATH/TO/SCRIPTS/MaizeCode/"`\
 __This is one of the TODO things to improve!!__
 4) Check that the following required packages are installed and in your $PATH (the versions noted here are working for sure, no guarantees for different versions).
-Recommended installation using conda.
+Recommended installation using conda, except grit where source should be installed (with easy_install)
 ```
 pigz 2.3.4
 samtools 1.10 (Using htslib 1.10.2)